SysAdminDoc/SysAdminDoc/README.md

 ## Background

 I started with batch files, moved to PowerShell, and kept rebuilding my personal toolbox until it became a full ecosystem of utilities.
 Now I use AI assistants (Claude Code, Codex, etc.) to speed up development.
-AI does not replace skill, it shifts the work from typing syntax to making decisions, and decisions are still the hard part.